Amber Tamblyn

-Amber Rose Tamblyn (born May 14, 1983) is an American actress and writer.
-She first came to national attention in her role on the soap opera General Hospital as Emily Quartermaine at the age of 11.
-She followed with a starring role on the prime-time series Joan of Arcadia, portraying the title character, Joan Girardi, for which she received Primetime Emmy and Golden Globe nominations.
-Her feature film work includes roles such as Tibby Rollins from the first two The Sisterhood of the Traveling Pants and Megan McBride in 127 Hours (2010), as well as the critically acclaimed film, Stephanie Daley opposite Tilda Swinton which debuted at The Sundance Film Festival and for which Tamblyn won Best Actress at The Locarno International Film Festival and was nominated for an Independent Spirit Award.
-In 2021 she starred opposite Diane Lane in FX's Y: The Last Man.
+Amber Rose Tamblyn (born May 14, 1983) is an American actress and author.
+She first came to national attention at the age of 11 for her role as Emily Quartermaine on the soap opera General Hospital.
+From 2003 to 2005 she starred in the prime-time series Joan of Arcadia, portraying the title character, Joan Girardi, for which she received Primetime Emmy and Golden Globe nominations.
+Her feature film work includes roles such as Tibby Rollins from the first two The Sisterhood of the Traveling Pants films and Megan McBride in 127 Hours (2010), as well as appearing opposite Tilda Swinton in Stephanie Daley, which debuted at The Sundance Film Festival and for which Tamblyn won Best Actress at The Locarno International Film Festival and was nominated for an Independent Spirit Award.
+In 2016, she made her directorial debut with the film Paint It Black starring Alia Shawkat, based on Janet Fitch's 2006 novel of the same name.
+In 2021, she starred opposite Diane Lane in FX's Y: The Last Man.

 Tamblyn is a published author and cultural critic at large.
-She has published seven books across genres, and writes for The New York Times and other publications on issues of gender inequality and women's rage.
+She has published seven books across genres, and writes for The New York Times and other publications on issues of gender inequality and women's suffrage.

 Early life

-Tamblyn was born in Santa Monica, California.
-Her father, Russ Tamblyn, is an actor, dancer, and singer who starred in the 1961 film West Side Story, the 1954 film Seven Brides for Seven Brothers and the television series Twin Peaks, and her mother, Bonnie Murray, is a singer, teacher, and artist.
+Amber Tamblyn is the daughter of singer/artist Bonnie Tamblyn and actor Russ Tamblyn.
 Her paternal grandfather, Eddie Tamblyn, was a vaudeville performer.
-Her uncle is Larry Tamblyn, who is the keyboardist in the 1960s rock band The Standells.
-She attended the Santa Monica Alternative School House, which, in her words, was "very unorthodox, no letter grades".
-At the age of ten, she played Pippi Longstocking in a school play; her father's agent, Sharon Debord, was attending as a family friend and ended up convincing her father to allow Tamblyn to go on auditions.
+Her uncle was Larry Tamblyn, the keyboardist in the rock band The Standells.
+She attended the Santa Monica Alternative School House.
+At age ten, she played Pippi Longstocking in a school play; her father's agent, Sharon Debord, was attending as a family friend and convinced her father to allow Tamblyn to go on auditions.